roytruelove/cv/src/resume.md

 * Citadel Solutions (acquired by Northern Trust) was a fund administrator responsible for the back-office operations of several major hedge funds, including Citadel Investment Group.
 The ARK project (now known as Northern Trust Passport) was a full software stack covering all the entire breadth of fund administration, including cash transfers, P/L reports, subscriptions / redemptions, etc.

 #### Position Details - Responsibilities / Achievements
 * Responsible for designing, launching, and gathering and writing all content for a state-of-the-art knowledge base and training program the ARK project.
-The knowledge base efectively became a complete guide to hedge fund management processes.
+The knowledge base effectively became a complete guide to hedge fund management processes.
 * Managed all subject-matter-expert relationships to collect, organize, write, and present domain knowledge used to create training and knowledge bases intended for both internal and client use.
 * Acted as liaison between business and development to ensure that functionality and user interfaces met business standards.